youneshenniwrites/GraphQL-Server/README.md

 <img width="1437" alt="Playground" src="https://user-images.githubusercontent.com/26605247/55567572-dc080480-56f5-11e9-9fbf-066dc8a1de02.png">

 Now this GraphQL server is ready to be integrated with a GraphQL Client of your choice.
 You only need to pass the url endpoint to your client.

+For more info, check the following [repo](https://github.com/jtaylor1989/Weather-Apollo-Client) to see how to connect this back end to a React Native app using the Apollo GraphQL Client.